 Except for the representative of the cancer center that will host the next annual conference, members of the Steering Committee will be elected to two-year terms by a majority vote of all Network members.
 If the annual vote ends in a tie, a tiebreaker vote will be cast by members of the Steering Committee.
 If for any reason committee membership drops to fewer than six, the Steering Committee will add at least two members for an interim term until the next annual meeting.
 Steering Committee terms of office will be staggered for the purposes of continuity.
-The outgoing chair may serve two years on the Steering Committee after his/her term of office.
+The outgoing chair may serve two years on the Steering Committee after their term of office.

 Officers will be elected annually by the Steering Committee following the general election.
 A chair will be elected to a two-year term.
 The incoming chair will recommend a vice chair to be voted on by the Steering Committee.
 The vice chair serves a two-year term.